-Directors of the Company (but not including directors who are employees) are currently paid a director's fee of \$16,800 per year by the Company for their services and are reimbursed for their expenses in attending board and committee meetings.
-An additional fee of \$750 is paid to each audit committee member for each audit committee meeting attended.
-Each director is provided with an annual grant of stock options to purchase 1,000 shares of Class A common stock, which occurred under the 2000 Director Stock Option Plan for years 2006 to 2014.
-During 2014 and 2013, each director was granted options to purchase an additional 5,000 and 4,842 shares, respectively, of Class A common stock.
+Directors of the Company (but not including directors who are employees) are currently paid a director's fee of \$21,600 per year, beginning January 1, 2016, for their services and are reimbursed for their expenses in attending board and committee meetings.
+An additional fee of \$750 is paid to each audit committee member for each audit committee

+(2) Mr. Fuller has options to purchase 20,895 shares of the Company's Class A common stock.

+(3) Mr. Hunter has options to purchase 66,891 shares of the Company's Class A common stock.